Women's health: Maternal health

 Pregnancy presents substantial health risks, even in developed countries, and despite advances in obstetrical science and practice.
 Maternal mortality remains a major problem in global health and is considered a sentinel event in judging the quality of health care systems.
 Adolescent pregnancy represents a particular problem, whether intended or unintended, and whether within marriage or a union or not.
-Pregnancy results in major changes in a girl's life, physically, emotionally, socially and economically and jeopardises her transition into adulthood.
+Pregnancy results in major changes in the life of a young female: physically, emotionally, socially and economically, and jeopardizes their transition into adulthood.
 Adolescent pregnancy, more often than not, stems from a girl's lack of choices. or abuse.
-Child marriage (see below) is a major contributor worldwide, since 90% of births to girls aged 15–19 occur within marriage.
+Child marriage (see below) is a major contributor worldwide, since 90% of births to females aged 15–19 occur within marriage.

 Maternal death

 In 2013 about 289,000 women (800 per day) in the world died due to pregnancy-related causes, with large differences between developed and developing countries.
-Maternal mortality in western nations had been steadily falling, and forms the subject of annual reports and reviews.
-Yet, between 1987 and 2011, maternal mortality in the United States rose from 7.2 to 17.8 deaths per 100,000 live births, this is reflected in the Maternal Mortality Ratio (MMR).
-By contrast rates as high as 1,000 per birth are reported in the rest of the world, with the highest rates in Sub-Saharan Africa and South Asia, which account for 86% of such deaths.
+In developed nations maternal mortality had been steadily falling and on average means 16 deaths per 100,000 live births, as measured by the maternal mortality ratio (MMR).
+By contrast rates as high as 1,000 deaths per 100,000 live births are reported in the rest of the world, with the highest rates in Sub-Saharan Africa and South Asia, which account for 86% of such deaths.
 These deaths are rarely investigated, yet the World Health Organization considers that 99% of these deaths, the majority of which occur within 24 hours of childbirth, are preventable if the appropriate infrastructure, training, and facilities were in place.
 In these resource-poor countries, maternal health is further eroded by poverty and adverse economic factors which impact the roads, health care facilities, equipment and supplies in addition to limited skilled personnel.
 Other problems include cultural attitudes towards sexuality, contraception, child marriage, home birth and the ability to recognise medical emergencies.
 The direct causes of these maternal deaths are hemorrhage, eclampsia, obstructed labor, sepsis and unskilled abortion.
-In addition malaria and AIDS complicate pregnancy.
+In addition malaria and AIDS can also endanger pregnancy.
 In the period 2003–2009 hemorrhage was the leading cause of death, accounting for 27% of deaths in developing countries and 16% in developed countries.